 We brought some of these into my shop when it was first released, and based on our brief experiences with it, we hyped it up a lot.
 We first realized something was wrong with the thing when a customer returned it complaining it didn't make his game any better.
 "Even the best tools won't make you a winner if you're a natural loser" we told him (our customer service was legendary).
 He agreed, we took his pad back, and he went home happy with a regular PS1 pad.

 The whole controller just sucked.
 The face buttons were too close together, the pad was incredibly inaccurate, and the shoulder buttons felt way better than they responded.
 In fact, that pretty much summed up the whole pad: sexy, comfortable, useless.
-I've dated women like that, and the result is the same: some awesome sessions of sensual bliss followed by the realization that you've totally wasted your time and money.
+It felt great but failed when it mattered: playing games.

 Every part of this pad was created to be beautiful, but it was as if no one who actually enjoys games playtested it.
 ALPS, quite sensibly, never tried again.